About the Journal

 Focus and Scope

-The Latin American Journal of Content & Language Integrated Learning (LACLIL) is a no-fee, open-access, peer-reviewed journal focused on CLIL (Content and Language Integrated Learning), multilingualism, multilingual education, languages for special purposes, interculturality, and CALL (computer-assisted language learning) throughout Latin America and around the world aimed at teachers, researchers, and educational administrators who are interested in researching, implementing, or improving language-learning approaches, techniques, materials, and policies.
+The Latin American Journal of Content & Language Integrated Learning (LACLIL) is a no-fee, open-access, peer-reviewed journal focused on CLIL (Content and Language Integrated Learning), as well as bilingual/multilingual education, languages for special purposes, and intercultural communicative competences throughout Latin America and around the world aimed at teachers, researchers, and educational administrators who are interested in researching, implementing, or improving language-learning approaches, techniques, materials, and policies.

-The journal does not normallly consider submissions that are translations of material previously published elsewhere.
+The journal does not normally consider submissions that are translations of material previously published elsewhere.

 The main role of the Editorial Board is to oversee assurance of academic quality and thematic relevance for the journal.
 The Editorial Board also oversees the selection of contents for each issue.